ciphersweet/Laravel-Docker/README.md

 ## Composer
-Composer service is also based on Alpine linux and use the official Composer image on Docker hub.
+Composer service is also based on Alpine linux and use the official Composer image from Docker hub.

 This command allows to execute a composer command: